KmolYuan/Pyslvs-UI/docs/mechanism.md

 Clicking an empty area without holding "Shift" and "Ctrl" keys also can deselect all the entities.

+Using "Shift" key plus scrolling mouse wheel can switch the tabs and the selection modes.
+This function also can be activated directly if your mouse has a horizontal wheel.

 The "delete" actions and free move modes are support with multiple selected objects.

 ## Free Move Modes